kapoko/insert-backgrounds/README.md

 # insert-backgrounds 🖼

-Asynchronously loads and inserts images as css background from the `data-insert-background` attribute, and gives a callback after each image has completed loading.
+Asynchronously loads and inserts images as css background from the `data-insert-background` attribute, and gives an optional callback after each image has completed loading.

 <sup>Note: written in ES6, so only supports ES6 projects for now</sup>